teamshares/design-system/README.md

 ## Setup

-When you first check this repo out, run `yarn` to install dependencies, then make sure you're run once: `yarn husky install`.
+When you first check this repo out, run `yarn` to install dependencies, then make sure you've run once: `yarn husky install`.
 This _was_ a `prepare` script to be run automatically, but [the presence of that script name in package.json causes weird broken-cache issues](https://github.com/yarnpkg/yarn/issues/7212#issuecomment-493720324) with downstream consumers who pull the library in via git (i.e. everyone).

-## Editing javascript

-Note that as currently configured, downstream consumers pull in JS code from `dist/`, not from `src/`, so you need to make sure you run `yarn compile` after making any edits under `src/`.

-To _help_ make sure that isn't forgotten, there's a pre-commit hook that detects JS changes under `src/` and runs compilation automatically... unfortunately (for now at least) **you still have to manually add the  `dist/` changes to your commit**.

 ## Local Development _Setup_